mozilla/code-review/bot/README.md

  * `analyzers` : The analyzers that will be published on Phabricator.
 Possible values are: mozlint, clang-tidy, clang-format, coverity, infer, coverage.

-This reporter will send detailed informations about every **publishable** issue.
+This reporter will send detailed information about every **publishable** issue.

 Example configuration
 ---------------------